pik-copan/pycopancore/docs/framework_documentation/abstract_level/language_terminology_concepts.rst

 -------------------------------

-copan\:CORE treats the *real world* as consisting of numerous sufficiently well-distinguishable **entities** ("things that are", e.g., a spot on the Earth surface, the EU, yourself, ...) [#]_ that are involved in a number of sufficiently well-distinguishable **processes** ("things that happen", e.g., vegetation growth, economic production, opinion formation, ...) which affect one or more **attributes** ("how things are", e.g., the spot's harvestable biomass, the EU's gross product, your opinion on fossil fuels, the ocean-atmosphere diffusion coefficient...).
+copan\:CORE treats the *real world* as consisting of numerous sufficiently well-distinguishable **entities** ("things that are", e.g., a spot on the Earth surface, the EU, yourself, ...) [#]_ that are involved in a number of sufficiently well-distinguishable **processes** ("things that happen", e.g., vegetation growth, economic production, opinion formation, ...) which affect one or more **attributes**
+("how things are", e.g., the spot's harvestable biomass, the EU's gross product, your opinion on fossil fuels, the ocean-atmosphere diffusion coefficient...).

-copan\:CORE classifies entities by **entity-types** ("kinds of things that are", e.g., grid cell, society, individual, ..., see :doc:`../entity_types/index`), and groups processes into **process taxons** (natural, social-metabolic, cultural, ..., see :doc:`../process_taxonomy/index`).
+copan\:CORE classifies entities by **entity-types** ("kinds of things that are", e.g., grid cell, society, individual, ..., see :doc:`../entity_types/index`), and allows to group (some or all) processes into **process taxons** (natural, social-metabolic, cultural, ..., see :doc:`../process_taxonomy/index`).

 Processes and attributes "belong to" entity-types or process taxons